 Buy Silver Online

-Gainesville Coins offers a large selection of gold and silver bullion and collectibles for secure online purchase.
+Gainesville Coins offers a large selection of silver and gold bullion and collectibles for secure online purchase.
 If you'd rather conduct your purchases with a live person, you can visit our showroom or call one of our phone traders.
 Our expert staff is happy to assist you.
 We maintain an A+ rating from the Better Business Bureau and a 5-star rating from the National Inflation Association.

 Silver is often chosen as an investment vehicle because it is a physical means of storing of wealth.
 As a tangible asset, it can function as a “safe haven,” meaning it retains its value better than paper money in the event of an economic disruption or political instability.
 For this reason, it has proven over time to be a viable hedge against the effects of inflation on the dollar.
 Moreover, silver offers investors a way to diversify their financial portfolio by adding precious metals to their holdings, in addition to stocks, bonds and other paper assets.

 Due to its low price relative to gold, platinum and palladium, silver lends itself to being purchased in larger quantities.
 The more affordable price attracts investors who want to procure a significant amount of precious metal at once.
 As a precious metal, it is also highly liquid if you are choosing to sell your silver when the time finally comes.
+It's useful to be able to sell silver in small amounts when in need of cash quickly.
 Silver is a commodity that appeals to the majority of investors because it can be obtained on almost any budget.

 Silver is sold in coins, bars, and rounds, each of which come in several different sizes.